dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 I0809 13:58:23.193897       1 conditions.go:250] Found status change for CertificateRequest "dirigible-spnjm" condition "Ready": "False" -> "True"; setting lastTransitionTime to 2022-08-09 13:58:23.193882791 +0000 UTC m=+18939.821087330
 I0809 13:58:23.347574       1 conditions.go:190] Found status change for Certificate "dirigible" condition "Ready": "False" -> "True"; setting lastTransitionTime to 2022-08-09 13:58:23.347561322 +0000 UTC m=+18939.974765874
 ```
-We can add to our helm deploy the `httpsRedirect: false` and run again to update.
+Now you can set `httpsRedirect: true` to redirect `HTTP` traffic to `HTTPS`.

 ```
-helm upgrade --install dirigible dirigible/dirigible  -n dirigible-demo \
---set volume.enabled=true \
---set serviceAccount.create=false \
---set keycloak.serviceAccountCreate=false \
---set ingress.tls=true \
---set keycloak.enabled=true \
---set keycloak.install=true \
---set istio.enabled=true \
---set istio.enableHttps=true \
---set gke.cloudSQL=true \
---set gke.projectId=dirigible-gke-demo \
---set gke.region=europe-north1 \
---set ingress.host=demo.apps.dirigible.io \
---set dirigible.image=dirigiblelabs/dirigible-keycloak:latest \
 --set httpsRedirect=true
 ```

-## Keycloak configuration
+## Keycloak Configuration

 !!! note "Note"
-    You need change `demo.apps.dirigible.io` with your domain.
+    You need to replace `demo.apps.dirigible.io` with your domain.

-At the first run when we will try to open `https://dirigible.demo.apps.dirigible.io` will see
+When you first open `https://dirigible.demo.apps.dirigible.io`, you will see
 ![keycloak-configure-client](/img/posts/20220810/keycloak-configure-client.png)

-1. We need to creat clientId `dirigible` go to `https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/realms/master/clients` and login with username `admin` and password `admin`.
+1. We need to create clientId `dirigible` that's why go to `https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/realms/master/clients` and login with username `admin` and password `admin`.
 ![create-clientid](/img/posts/20220810/keycloak-create-cliendid.png)

-1. Add Role – Open new client and add new roles Developer, Operator, Everyone.
+1. Add Role – Open a new client and add the new roles Developer, Operator, Everyone.
 ![create-default-roles](/img/posts/20220810/create-default-roles.png)

-1. Add Default Roles – `Roles->Default Roles` add all roles from previous step
+1. Add Default Roles – `Roles->Default Roles` add all roles from the previous step.
 ![keycloak-add-default-roles](/img/posts/20220810/keycloak-default-roles.png)

-1. Add user – by default the new user should have default roles
+1. Add User – By default, the new user should have the default roles assigned to it.

-Go to [page](https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/create/user/master) to create new user.
+Go to [page](https://keycloak.demo.apps.dirigible.io/auth/admin/master/console/#/create/user/master) to create the new user.
 ![add-user](/img/posts/20220810/keycloak-add-user.png)

-1. Add password
+1. Add a password
 ![keycloak-add-password](/img/posts/20220810/keycloak-add-password.png)

-1. Valid Redirect url
+1. Set a valid redirect URL.
 ![valid-recirect](/img/posts/20220810/valid-redirect.png)

-At the end when we try to access Dirigible on `https://dirigible.demo.apps.dirigible.io` and login with password which we using for our user.
-We can see that we have database connection to Cloud SQL PostgreSQL and we have assigned certificate.
+Finally access Dirigible at `https://dirigible.demo.apps.dirigible.io` and log in with the password that we used for our user password.
+We can see that we have database connection to Cloud SQL PostgreSQL and we have assigned a certificate.

 ![dirigible-home](/img/posts/20220810/dirigible-home.png)